 A Reliable SAT/ACT Testing Schedule for Most Students

-Step 2: Take the February ACT or March SAT as a junior.
-Use winter break as time to prepare for this test.
-Make sure you have a study plan, and take at least one or two full-length practice tests before the real test so you become accustomed to the format.
+These are the first SAT/ACT test dates after winter break, so use your break to prepare for the test.
+Make sure you have a study plan and take at least one or two full-length SAT/ACT practice tests sometime before the test so you can get used to the format.

-You’ll need to prep for this test.
-Make sure you have a long-term study schedule during the school year to make sure you factor in enough time to study.
-Decide between May or June depending on your personal schedule to reduce stress, as I mentioned above.
-You're likely to improve your score just by taking the test a second time.
+You’ll need to prep a little harder for this test.
+Make sure you have a long-term study schedule during the school year and are factoring in enough time to study.
+When deciding between April/May and June test dates, consider your personal schedule and aim to give yourself as little stress as possible.

 SAT/ACT Testing Schedule for Intensive Studiers

-Step 1: Take the PSAT as a sophomore.
-While you can't qualify for National Merit as a sophomore, taking the PSAT as a tenth grader will give you valuable information about how you're doing and what areas you're weakest in.
-Because you're mainly taking the PSAT to gain information about your skill level, rather than to qualify for anything, there's no need for any extra preparation.
+While you can't qualify for National Merit as a sophomore, taking the PSAT in 10th grade will give you valuable insight into how you're doing and where your weaknesses lie.
+Since you're mainly taking the PSAT to get more information about your skill level (rather than to qualify for a scholarship competition), there's no need for any extra preparation.

-This advice is the same as for our regular testing schedule above: if your goal is to qualify for National Merit, you'll want to prep for this test (at the very least, by taking a realistic practice test).
+This advice is the same as for our regular testing schedule above: if your goal is to qualify for National Merit, you'll need to spend some time prepping for the PSAT (at the very least, by taking an official PSAT practice test).